The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 The ships continue pouring from the

-land, three fires in the sky.
+shattering landscape.
 These cities are recognizable, not so

 far ahead, but the crashing traffic shows the age.
 We'd just stepped